fdiengott/portfolio-svelte/src/routes/blogs/articles/regex101.md

 ### String.prototype.matchAll()

 The main reason to use `matchAll()` over `match()` is to include capturing groups!
 This includes both unnamed capturing groups `()` like we covered [above](#groups), but also named groups which I'll cover in my 201 article.
 However, instead of returning a simple array, `matchAll()` returns an iterator, which I prefer to convert into an array of match objects.
-Let's start with the example from the last section, but with a group this time.
+Let's start with the example from the last section but with a group this time.

 ```javascript
 const str = `